If you’re hosting Thanksgiving this year, the wonderful — yet sometimes dreaded — task of preparing and cooking the turkey is in your hands.

 Roasting is one of the simplest, most popular ways to cook a turkey.
 Whether it’s your first time or you’re a pro, you can’t go wrong using these no-fuss steps to making a perfectly roasted turkey for Thanksgiving Day!

 Step 1: Thaw the turkey

 Make sure the turkey is fully thawed.
-You have to plan ahead for this—you can’t thaw a turkey quickly!
+You have to plan ahead for this — you can’t thaw a turkey quickly!
 You can thaw it in the fridge for a few days (a good rule of thumb is 24 hours per four pounds) or place it in cold water until thawed.
 If you go this route, change the water every 30-45 minutes for safety reasons.
-Once you’re your turkey is thawed, rinse it, drain the juices out, and pat dry.
+Once you’re sure your turkey is thawed, carefully drain the juices out, and pat dry.
 You are now ready to roast!

 Step 2: Prep the turkey

 After rinsing and patting dry, let the turkey sit in the roasting pan on a roasting rack at room temperature for 1-2 hours, breast side up.
 Preheat the oven to 400 degrees Fahrenheit.
 Rub your turkey with butter or oil and seasonings.
 The butter or oil will help create the crisp, brown skin everyone loves!

 If you’re not sure what to season your turkey with, here are a few favorite rubs, but feel free to use what you have on hand, including fresh herbs: